tengmx/tengmx.github.io/pages/tools.md

 Package is also available on [GitHub](https://github.com/tengmx/rnaseqcomp).

 [regSNPs](https://github.com/tengmx/regSNPs).
-R code pipeline that implements the strategy for prioritizing regulatory single nucleotide substitutions for a given phenotype.
+An informatics strategy with R code that integrates several established bioinformatics tools for prioritizing regulatory SNPs, i.e. the SNPs in the promoter regions that potentially affect phenotype through changing transcription of downstream genes. regSNPs considers degenerative features of binding motifs by calculating the differences on the binding affinity caused by the candidate variants and integrates potential phenotypic effects of various transcription factors.